larntz/lemmy-directory/content/community/lemmy.world/realme.md

 ---
 title: "realme Community"
 name: "realme"
-description: "Welcome to /c/realme!This is a place for the Lemmy Community to discuss about realme smartphones, smartwatches, TVs, IoT products and more./c/realme is a fan community and is **not** associated or affiliated with BBK Electronics or its subsidiaries."
+description: "Welcome to /c/realme!This is a place to discuss about realme smartphones, smartwatches, TVs, IoT products and more./c/realme is not an official community.
+This is a fan-made community."
 type: community
-date: "2023-06-21 14:56:02"
+date: "2023-06-24 01:15:47"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/realme"
 host: lemmy.world
-lastmod: "2023-06-14 09:17:55"
+lastmod: "2023-06-22 04:37:34"
 published: "2023-06-12 10:03:11"
 subscribers: 2
-posts: 0
+posts: 1
 comments: 0
-weight: 0
+weight: 1
-dau: 0
+dau: 1
-wau: 0
+wau: 1
-mau: 0
+mau: 1
 instances:
 - "lemmy_world"
 tags: